Informational Frictions and the Credit Crunch

 53 Pages Posted: 8 Dec 2016 Last revised: 9 Aug 2019

 Date Written: June 25, 2019

-This paper estimates the effects of an informational friction limiting credit reallocation after a shock to banks.
+This paper estimates the magnitude of an informational friction limiting credit reallocation to firms during the 2007-2009 financial crisis.
 Because lenders rely on private information when deciding which relationship to end, borrowers looking for a new lender are adversely selected.
 I show how to identify private information separately from information common to all lenders but unobservable to the econometrician by using bank shocks within a discrete choice model of relationships.
-Applying this approach to the U.S. syndicated corporate loan market, informational frictions seem too small to explain the drop in lending during the recent crisis.
+Quantitatively, these informational frictions seem too small to explain the credit crunch in the U.S. syndicated corporate loan market.

 Keywords: Informational frictions, Aggregate effects of credit supply shocks, Banking relationships